Copyright: Can I Use This or Not?

 • News reporting

-• Teaching (one time, for one iteration of the class)
+• Teaching (i.e., one time, for one iteration of the class)

 • Research

 You may record a television program to take into work and show it once as a training aid.
-If you plan on keeping it in your training program, you must obtain permission.
+If you plan to keep it in your training program, you must obtain permission.

-PA and VI personnel use a variety of file types - imagery, excerpted books/articles, audio, video, music - in various media products that get released to both internal and external customers.
+Public affairs and visual information professionals use a variety of file types – imagery, excerpted books/articles, audio, video, music – in various media products that get released to both internal and external audiences.
 These products find their way to the internet.
 You are personally responsible and liable for any violations.
 When in doubt, ask and get permission!

 Discover More You May Like